-$$C_3H_5(C{18}H{33}O_2)3 + 80O_2 = 57CO_2 + 52H_2O.$$ $\frac{57CO_2}{80O_2} = 0.71.$
+$$\begin{array}{ll} C_3H_5(C{18}H{33}O_2)3 + 80 \ O_2 = 57 \ CO_2 + 52 \ H_2O, & \frac{57 \ CO_2}{80 \ O_2} = 0.71, \\ & \text{Olein.} \end{array}$$

 On a purely protein diet part of the oxygen would be combined with nitrogen and sulphur, as well as with hydrogen, and the respiratory quotient would be approximately 0.8.
 In man living on a mixed diet the quotient is usually about 0.85, and can be lowered by the exclusion of carbohydrate, or raised when the diet consists mainly or exclusively of carbohydrate food.
 The respiratory quotient is thus of great value, in that it gives an indication of the nature of the food which is being oxidised in the body under various conditions.
-During muscular exercise, for example, the quotient rises very slightly, and it is evident that the active muscle uses a rather larger proportion of carbohydrate than resting muscle.
+During muscular exercise, for example, the quotient rises slightly, and it is evident that an active muscle uses a rather larger proportion of carbohydrate than does a resting muscle.
 In a large number of experiments made on the same individual, the average respiratory quotient was 0.85 during rest, and 0.88 during muscular exercise.

-END PRODUCTS OF METABOLISM
+END-PRODUCTS OF METABOLISM

 The whole of the carbon in fat and carbohydrate, and a large proportion of that in protein, is removed from the body in a completely oxidised form as carbonic acid, while the nitrogen of protein leaves the body in the form of urea, uric acid, and other substances, which are excreted in the urine.
-Since protein contains about 16 per cent. nitrogen, it is possible, by determining the total amount of nitrogen in the urine, to calculate the amount of protein from which it has been derived; each gram of nitrogen in the urine represents the breaking down in the body of 6.3 grams of protein.
+Since protein contains about 16 per cent. nitrogen, it is possible, by determining the total amount of nitrogen in the urine, to calculate the amount of protein from which it has been derived; each gram of nitrogen in the urine represents the breaking down in the body of 6.25 grams of protein.
 By measuring the output of nitrogen in the urine and the amount of carbonic acid discharged from the lungs daily, the total amount of protein, fat, and carbohydrate which has been oxidised in the body can be calculated, if the respiratory quotient is known.
 In health the amount of carbon and nitrogen thus removed from the body is equivalent to the amount taken in with the food, provided that the weight of the individual remains steady.
 If the individual is putting on weight, some of the carbon taken in the food is retained in the body as fat or carbohydrate, and there may possibly be some retention of nitrogen; when weight is being lost, more carbon, and possibly more nitrogen, will be discharged than are taken in with the food.